The SQL RTRIM is one of the SQL String Function, which is used to remove the empty spaces from the Right hand side of a character expression.

 SQL RTRIM Function Example 3

 In general, you should be very careful with extra spaces while you are concatinating strings.
-In this example, We are going to use the RTRIM function along with CONCAT.
+In this example, We are going to use the SQL RTRIM function along with CONCAT.
 For this, We are going to use the below shown data

-Following statement will remove white spaces from right hand side of the [FirstName] column and [LastName] column.
+The following SQL rtrim statement will remove white spaces from right hand side of the [FirstName] column and [LastName] column.

 SELECT RTRIM([FirstName]) + ' ' + RTRIM([LastName]) AS [FullName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[HireDate] FROM [SQL Tutorial].[dbo].[Employee]